 You also need access to at least a year of back data.
 This back data is also provided by Google Search Console.

-If you’re doing this on your own and not comfortable with machine learning and APIs, you might want a data scientist or a software engineer to run the operations following the steps and the code provided in the Oncrawl Labs project.
+If you’re doing this on your own and not comfortable with machine learning and APIs, you might want a data scientist or a software engineer to help you out.